cerndb/storage-api/README.md

   are (at least) administrators.
 Empty list or unset variable means the role is disabled.
-- `SAPI_ROLE_UBER_ADMIN_GROUPS`: A comma-separated list of groups whose users are uber-admins (e.g. the highest privilege level).
+- `SAPI_ROLE_UBER_ADMIN_GROUPS`: A comma-separated list of groups whose users are uber-admins.
 Empty list or unset variable means the role is disabled.

+Please note that roles are distinct, e.g. the admin role is not contained within the uber-admin-role.
+If you want both, you need to have both.

 Back-ends are configured using the following pattern:
-- `SAPI_BACKENDS`: A unicorn emoji-separated list of back-ends to enable, and their configuration as per the following pattern:
+- `SAPI_BACKENDS`: A unicorn emoji-separated (:unicorn:) list of back-ends to enable, and their configuration as per the following pattern:
   `endpoint_name:BackEndClass:option_name:option_value:another_option_name:another_option_value`,
-  where endpoint_name is the part that goes into the `/<endpoint_name>/volumes>` part of the URL, `BackEndClass` is the name of a class that implements the corresponding back-end (e.g. `DummyStorage`), and the following set of key emoji-separated options will be passed as keys and value arguments to that back-ends constructor.
+  where endpoint_name is the part that goes into the `/<endpoint_name>/volumes>` part of the URL, `BackEndClass` is the name of a class that implements the corresponding back-end (e.g. `DummyStorage`), and the following set of rainbow emoji-separated options (:rainbow:) will be passed as keys and value arguments to that back-ends constructor.

   The following example sets up a NetApp back-end and RAM-backed dummy back-end:
-`export SAPI_BACKENDS="dummy🔑DummyStorage🦄netapp🔑NetappStorage🔑username🔑storage-api🔑password🔑myPassword:@;🔑vserver🔑vs3sx50"`
+`export SAPI_BACKENDS="dummy🌈DummyStorage🦄netapp🌈NetappStorage🌈username🌈storage-api🌈password🌈myPassword:@;🌈vserver🌈vs3sx50"`

   Please note that it is perfectly possible to set up multiple endpoints with the same back-end, e.g. multiple NetApp filers or clusters with different vservers on different endpoints.
+Endpoints needs to be unique though.

+**Without at least one configured endpoint, the app will not run.**

 ## Testing and Continuous Integration